DataDog/documentation/content/en/dynamic_instrumentation/expression-language.md

 * Calling methods.
 Dynamic Instrumentation does not permit executing code that may have side effects.
 However, you can access `private` fields directly.
 * Other native programming language syntax beyond what is described on this page.

-Try our [autocomplete and search open beta][6] for an improved user experience of the Expression Language.
+Try the [autocomplete and search open beta][6] for an improved user experience using the Expression Language.

 The following sections summarize the variables and operations that the Dynamic Instrumentation Expression Language supports.